 Apple with almond butter

 Coach Jennifer, 8fit nutritionist, recommends whole fruit such as apples and oranges in combination with nuts.
 Fruits contain simple sugar and should be eaten with other healthy fats or protein.

 3. Keep a water bottle at your desk

 Water is one of the building blocks of life.
 It helps to keep your kidneys and liver functioning properly.
 It also flushes out your system and helps get rid of the metabolic end products.

-Everyone likes a good challenge.
-Split the office into teams, and have a contest that everyone can participate in.
-One idea is to try a weight loss challenge.
-Another idea could be to collectively maintain a workout streak.
-If you get creative, you can find a lot of other fun challenges.
+If Friday salads aren’t possible at your office, try some healthy competition.
+Split the office into teams and create a contest that everyone can participate in.
+One idea is a collective activity everyone can do (such as walking) or meditation streak.
 The team who wins at the end of a set amount of time, receives an incentive, such as a healthy catered lunch.

 5. Start a walk/run group during your breaks or after work

-Depending where you work, you may find this easier to do on a short break or maybe save it for after the work day is done.
-Getting your co-workers together will promote wellness and healthy living to the entire office.
+Depending on where you work, you may find this easier to do on a short break or maybe save it for after the workday is done.
+Getting your coworkers together will promote wellness and healthy living to the entire office.
 Start by going on 10-minute walks around your office building.
 These are perfect for break time and will help energize you.
-When you want more, meet before or after work for longer, 20-30 minute walks.
+With weather permitting, shift your meetings outdoors or consider a walking meeting.
 You can even train for a local walk/run event, such as many of the cancer walks for charity that happen in most major cities.

 6. Add a potted plant to your desk